Driver Services provides a link between Card Services client drivers

 } driver_operations;

-field is used by cb_enabler
+The name field is used by cb_enabler when registering this

 client with Card Services.
 The rest of the structure describes a set